MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

 ## Task 4 – Initialize Microsoft Defender XDR

-In this task, you'll open Microsoft Defender and wait for Microsoft Defender XDR to finish initializing.
+In this task, you'll go to Microsoft Defender and wait for Microsoft Defender XDR to initialize.

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account and logged in as the MOD Administrator in Microsoft Purview.